Nodaviridae

 Nodaviridae is a family of nonenveloped positive-strand RNA viruses.
 Vertebrates and invertebrates serve as natural hosts.
-Diseases associated with this family include: viral encephalopathy and retinopathy in fish.
+Diseases associated with this family include: viral encephalopathy and retinopathy in fish; covert mortality of shrimp; persistent ocular hypertensive viral anterior uveitis in humans.
 There are two genera in the family.

 History

 The name of the family is derived from the Japanese village of Nodamura, Iwate Prefecture where Nodamura virus was first isolated from Culex tritaeniorhynchus mosquitoes.

 Virology

 Structure

 The virus is not enveloped and has an icosahedral capsid (triangulation number = 3) ranging from 29 to 35 nm in diameter.
 The capsid is constructed of 32 capsomers.

 Genome

-Flock House virus genome and functional map of replicase protein A.
+(A): Flock House virus genome; (B): functional map of replicase protein A.

-The genome is linear, positive sense, bipartite (composed of two segments – RNA1 and RNA2) single stranded RNA consisting of 4500 nucleotides with a 5’ terminal methylated cap and a non-polyadenylated 3’ terminal.
+The genome is linear, positive sense, bipartite (consisting of two segments, RNA1 and RNA2) single stranded RNA comprising 4500 nucleotides with a 5’ terminal methylated cap and a non-polyadenylated 3’ terminal.

 RNA1, which is ~3.1 kilobases in length, encodes a protein that has multiple functional domains: a mitochondrial targeting domain, a transmembrane domain, an RNA-dependent RNA polymerase (RdRp) domain, a self-interaction domain and an RNA capping domain.
 In addition, RNA1 encodes a subgenomic RNA3 that encodes protein B2, an RNA silencing inhibitor.

 RNA2 encodes protein α, a viral capsid protein precursor, which is auto-cleaved into two mature proteins, a 38 kDa β protein and a 5 kDa γ protein, at a conserved Asn/Ala site during virus assembly.